Humane Education Program:

 Students will exercise their skills in reading body language in both people and animals through visual role playing and class interaction.
 We will discuss cat and dog safety and dog bite prevention and students’ experiences with the animals in their own lives.
 Through conversation and student response we will help students to brainstorm positive alternatives to diffusing conflict and engage their empathy and compassion for the emotional lives of other beings.

-3rd Grade & 4th Grade
+Available for: 3rd Grade & 4th Grade

 Empathy & Kindness: Influencing Your World